MailTape/MailTape-v1/_posts/2017-01-29-infinite-bisous.md

 _Inès_: **"**???????**"**

 + ## These New Puritans - The Way I Do
-_Inès_: **"**These New Puritans has been a favorite band of mine for years now.
-This song starts very simply and then layers up until reaching this kind of tragic yet very optimistic ending.
+_Inès_: **"**These New Puritans has been a favorite band of mine for years now, and this song is one of my favorites.
+It starts very simply, and then layers up until reaching this kind of tragic yet very optimistic ending.
 It is a quiet moment suspended in time, calming and awakening.**"**

 + ## Ménage à Trois - Conditional Love
-_Inès_: **"**This song feels like being in a car, windows open, driving endlessly on a hot summer day, the wind blowing inside making the temperature perfect, wearing sunglasses, foolishly smiling.**"**
+_Inès_: **"**This song feels like being in a car, windows open, driving endlessly on a hot summer day, the wind blowing inside making the temperature perfect, wearing sunglasses, foolishly smiling.
+Perfection.**"**

 + ## Ben Ji - Anchors
 _Inès_: **"**I couldn’t stop listening to this song after hearing it for the first time and I still don’t really know why.
 It’s a bit all over the place.
 It’s like that tiny hyperactive moment after your first coffee, when you feel like you can do anything and nothing can stop you.**"**